Pancreatic insufficiency

 About pancreatic insufficiency

-The job of the pancreas is to make enzymes that help us digest food so that it can be absorbed.
-When the pancreas doesn’t make adequate digestive enzymes, it’s called pancreatic insufficiency.
+The job of the pancreas is to make digestive enzymes, tools that help us digest and absorb food.
+When the pancreas doesn’t make enough enzymes to support normal growth and nutrition, it is called pancreatic insufficiency.
 Children who have trouble absorbing nutrients can develop failure to thrive, poor weight gain or weight loss.

 What causes pancreatic insufficiency?